DimitrijeDobrota/stamen/README.md

 as the configuration file but with extensions `.cpp` and `.h` respectively.

-Include file will contain declarations for all of the menu functions inside `menu` namespace.
+Include file will contain declarations for all of the menu functions inside `stamen` namespace.
 You should include this file in your code.

 Source file contains definitions for the menu functions.
 It also includes `shared.h` file which should contain declarations for all of the free functions